 School of Public Health Conference Travel Support

-Doctoral students who present original work at academic conferences, can request up to $400 in support from the School of Public Health.
-These funds are intended to cover related travel expenses not covered by the Graduate School.
-Students are eligible to receive these funds only once, at any time during their training period.
-Reimbursement will not be granted for merely attending a conference.
-Given funding limitations, application does not guarantee support.
+Doctoral students who present original work at academic conferences can request support from both the Graduate School and the School of Public Health.
+The School of Public Health will provide up to $400 to cover related travel expenses not covered by the Graduate School.
+Students are eligible to receive a total of $400 during their doctoral training period.
+This is typically awarded for one conference trip but can be allocated to multiple trips if desired.
 Learn more.

 Nora Kahn Piore Award